w-okada/voice-changer/README.md

 ## Troubleshooting

+> [!TIP]
-> **NOTE**: When any issue with the voice changer occurs, check the command line window (the one that opens during the start) for errors.
+> When any issue with the voice changer occurs, check the command line window (the one that opens during the start) for errors.

 ### Exceptions.WeightDownloadException: 'Failed to download weight.'